summitt/sploits/README.md

+#sploits
-#sploits - A [Burp Extension](https://portswigger.net/) with predefined payloads that can be injected into your requests and responses.
+##A [Burp Extension](https://portswigger.net/) with predefined payloads that can be injected into your requests and responses.

 This [Burp](https://portswigger.net/) extension  adds to [Burp](https://portswigger.net/) the 'sploits' right click menue to Repeater.
 This allows users to select many common XSS or SQLi payloads that replace text in Repeater that is selected.
 If no text is selected then the payload is added to where the mouse pointer is currently located.